 This qualification reflects the role of a close protection operative who is responsible for providing security services to protect the safety and security of principals who may be celebrities, political figures, very important persons (VIPs) or other persons requiring close protection services.

 This qualification provides an occupational licence outcome of a close protection operative.
-It also provides the opportunity to obtain a firearms endorsement for those who are licensed security officers.
+It also provides the opportunity to obtain the following endorsements for those who are licensed security officers:

+CPPSS045 Batons and Handcuffs Endorsement

+CPPSS047 Firearms Endorsement.

+These endorsements are outlined in the elective unit listing within the packaging rules.
+All units in an endorsement grouping must be achieved in order for a Statement of Attainment to be issued for the skill set.

 Close protection operatives work in a team environment under limited supervision, and use discretion and judgement in known and unpredictable work contexts.
 They take responsibility for their own outputs in work and learning, and limited responsibility for the output of others in the work team.

 Occupational titles could include: